degen0root/vastr/README.md

 ### Vara (Weekday)
 - Traditional weekday with additional attributes
-- Includes status (Favorable, Unfavorable, or Neutral) and planetary ruler
+- Includes favorable status (Favorable, Unfavorable, or Neutral) and planetary ruler
 - **Calculation Method**:
   - Determine weekday from Julian Day Number
   - Each day has a ruling planet: